The Meaning Behind It

-Why smell, taste, and feel – what nature offers us?
+Why smell, taste, and feel?

 Because we’re part of a bigger picture